wooni005/tracker_search/README.md

 ## Configuration

-The settings.conf file is located in `~/.config/tracker_search`
+The `settings.conf` file is located in `~/.config/tracker_search` and will be generated when the application starts for the first time.

 These are the default setting.
-The [General] section contains the latest position and size of the window.
+The `[General]` section contains the latest position and size of the window.
 This will be automatically updated.

-The [documentTypes] section contains all extensions for filtering the results.
+The `[documentTypes]` section contains all extensions for filtering the results.
-The [searchAreas] section contains all paths for filtering the results
+The `[searchAreas]` section contains all paths for filtering the results

 Keep in mind that if you remove or add something to these sections, you need to adapt the size also.